Broik History, Family Crest & Coats of Arms

-England following the Norman Conquest of 1066.
+Broik is one of the many new names that came to England following the Norman Conquest of 1066.
 The Broik family lived in Essex.
 The name, however, derives from the family's former residence in Broc, in the area of Anjou, France.
-CITATION[CLOSE]
+Alternatively, the name could have been from the Saxon Broc, meaning a badger.
+"Broch, in Gaelic or Irish, Cornish-British and Welsh, all have the same meaning."

 Early Origins of the Broik family